flolilo/media-copytool/README.md

 - [x] Checking if the volume exists if output-path(s) are not found (instead of looking for the parent directory)
 - [x] Multithreading Get-FileHash operations
 - [x] Allowing special characters like brackets in Paths
-- [ ] Option to create a 7zip-archive for mirror-copying (Medium priority)
+- [x] Option to create a zip-archive for mirror-copying
 - [x] Option to unmount USB drives after finishing (first) copy (done with limitations)
 - [ ] Option to avoid copying a file that exists more than once in the input more than one time.
 (E.g. .\DCIM\File_1.jpeg & .\DCIM\Sub\File_1.jpeg -> .\Out\File_1.jpeg) (Low priority)
 - [x] Making the output look nice(r) and especially make errors more transparent to users (Low priority)